bbc/newslabs-docs/docs/Juicer-2.md

 ### 2. Get Article

 You can get the full text of a specific article by using its `id`.
+The `id` is a SHA1 hash of the fully resolved URL of an article.
+E.g the SHA1 (the `id`) for an article located at http://www.bbc.co.uk/news/business-31980802 is `414adf52b72e2eac9ffd9beaf6eb02725053e9c4`.

 #### URL